hgcl/clara-le/pages/posts/17-back-on-tracks.md

 ### To lead-climb

 Last weekend, Robin and I completed our lead climbing course at _Magic Mountain_.
 It is actually not that complicated, but we did learn a number of safety habits that we'll need to integrate in the long term.
-The weight difference between Robin and I (about 40kg) was also totally fine as we learned to use the Ohm that was made for this specific reason.
-We'll go back lead climbing by ourselves on Monday to keep practicing.
+The weight difference between Robin and I (about 40 kg) was also totally fine, as we learned to use the Ohm that was made for this specific reason.
+We'll go back to lead climbing by ourselves on Monday to keep practicing.